junbinzhao/FluxCalR/README.md

 **Community Guidelines**

 *To report problems, seek support or contribute, please contact the author Junbin Zhao (junbinzhao1985@gmail.com).
-Requests/suggestions for new features are welcome*
+Requests/suggestions for new features are also welcome.*

 **Please cite the package as:**